-Library staff are available to virtually meet with your class or group to provide students with an introduction to the Library, our collection and services, share a story, song, flannel or rhyme and a puppet show.
-Older grades can request short information tutorials for online resources like Tumblebooks, Kanopy Kids and Gale In Context: Elementary.
+Library staff are available to meet with your class or group to provide students with an introduction to the Library, our collection and services, storytelling, scavenger hunt or puppet show.
+Older grades can request short information tutorials for resources like Tumblebooks, Kanopy Kids and Gale In Context: Elementary.

 - French Materials for Kids/Matérials français pour les enfants

 - Does your child need to practice their French reading?
 Our collection includes picture books, leveled readers, chapter books, and tons more at a variety of reading levels.

 - A popular, kid-friendly student database with reliable resources to help students complete assignments and get excited about learning.
 Ask us about a scavenger hunt activity for your class using Gale In Context: Elementary.

 - TumbleBook Library offers fun, interactive books for kids and includes games and other language materials.

 - NoveList K-8